karlbenedict/karlbenedict.github.io/CV/biosketch_2pg.md

 Wheeler, Jonathan, **Karl Benedict**.
 2015.
 'Functional Requirements Specification for Archival Asset Management: Identification and Integration of Essential Properties of Services Oriented Architecture Products'. *Journal of Map and Geography Libraries* 11(2). pp. 155-179.
 DOI: [10.1080/15420353.2015.1035474](http://www.tandfonline.com/doi/full/10.1080/15420353.2015.1035474).

+Leptoukh, G, R Kiang, R Soebiyanto, D Tong, P Ceccato, S Maxwell, R Rommel, G Jacquez, **K Benedict**, S Morain, P Yang, Q Huang, ...
+2012.
+'Data Discovery, Access and Retrieval', in *Environmental Tracking for Public Health Surveillance*.
+Morain and Budge, eds.
+CRC Press, pp. 229–291.

+Watson, Richard, Louis A. Scuderi, Karl Kent Benedict, and Theresa R. Kuntz.
+2004.
+'Data Fusion for Environmental Assessment: Integrating MODIS Imagery and NEXRAD Weather Radar'.
+International Society for Photogrammetry and Remote Sensing,  20th International Congress, Istanbul, June. *Archives* B-4:906-909

+"Data Management Training Clearinghouse (DMTC)".
+2020 - in progress.
+Curated clearinghouse for distributed research data management training materials accessible over the web.
+Since 2018 I have been the PI for an Institute of Museum and Library Services grant to enhance the DMTC through developing an expanded documentation model for content in the Clearinghouse, assessment tools for the content registered in the Clearinghouse, diversification and expansion of the collection of materials in the Clearinghouse, and increasing Clearinghouse usage through outreach to the Data Librarian community. **Role: Project lead, information architect, developer**.
+In-progress.[https://dmtclearinghouse.esipfed.org/](https://dmtclearinghouse.esipfed.org/)

 "Coffee and Code".
 2017-2018.
 Workshop series and presentation platform developed by Karl Benedict and Jonathan Wheeler, with contributions by Mark Servilla and Elizabeth Cooper.
 Workshop series accessable from the UNM Research Data Services GitHub repository - [http://github.com/unmrds](http://github.com/unmrds)

-### Other Significant Publications and Products

 "Geographic Storage, Transformation and retrieval Engine Version 3".
 2013.
 Geospatial data management, discovery and access platform and associated Application Programming Interface.
 Developed at the Earth Data Analysis Center at UNM under the direction of Karl Benedict. [https://web.archive.org/web/20130704202601/http://gstore.unm.edu](https://web.archive.org/web/20130704202601/http://gstore.unm.edu)

 "New Mexico Resource Geographic Information System".
 2002.
 Web application developed by Karl Benedict to provide browsing, discovery and download of geospatial data published as part of the New Mexico Resource Geographic Information System Program at the Earth Data Analysis Center at the University of New Mexico. [https://web.archive.org/web/20020913053314/http://rgis.unm.edu/](https://web.archive.org/web/20020913053314/http://rgis.unm.edu/)

-Leptoukh, G, R Kiang, R Soebiyanto, D Tong, P Ceccato, S Maxwell, R Rommel, G Jacquez, K Benedict, S Morain, P Yang, Q Huang, M Golden, R Chen, J Pinzon, B Zaitchik, D Irwin, S Estes, J Luvall, M Wimberly, X Xiao, K Charland, R Stumpf, Z Deng, C Tilburg, Y Liu, L McClure, and A Huff.
-2012.
-'Data Discovery, Access and Retrieval', in *Environmental Tracking for Public Health Surveillance*.
-Morain and Budge, eds.
-CRC Press, pp. 229–291.

-Watson, Richard, Louis A. Scuderi, Karl Kent Benedict, and Theresa R. Kuntz.
-2004.
-'Data Fusion for Environmental Assessment: Integrating MODIS Imagery and NEXRAD Weather Radar'.
-International Society for Photogrammetry and Remote Sensing,  20th International Congress, Istanbul, June. *Archives* B-4:906-909

 ## Synergistic Activities